MicrosoftDocs/navdevitpro-content-pr/README.md

 ## Authoring in Markdown

-The content is styled using a markdown syntax as described below.
-You do have to worry too much about the markdown syntax, because it will go through UA.
+The content is styled using a Markdown syntax as described below.
+You don't have to worry too much about the Markdown syntax, because it will go through UA.

 ### General info:
 [Getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)